Hallelujah78/wordle-clone/DEVNOTES.md

 ### Next Commit

 Subject:
-Feat: guess tile animation
+Feat: guess tile 180deg x-axis rotation animation
-Body: add framer-motion package.
-Add framer motion to Key components to make app more visually appealing.
-Odd keys slide from top and odd keys slide from bottom when app first loads.
+Body: Refactored so now we are using framer-motion to flip each Tile in our Guess